Carlosml26/Carlosml26.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: # Sapienza University of Rome.
-Department of Computer Science
+subtitle: Deep Learning enthusiast, working hard to bring you a safe and smart <a href='https://en.wikipedia.org/wiki/Artificial_intelligence'>AI</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: caesar.png
   address:

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

+Hi! :wave:

-Hi!
-I am Carlos, a third year PhD student in the [Sapienza Natural Language Processing Group](http://nlp.uniroma1.it/) led by prof. [Roberto Navigli](http://wwwusers.di.uniroma1.it/~navigli/) and an Early Stage Researcher (ESR) at [Babelscape](https://babelscape.com/) in the [EU Knowgraphs project](https://knowgraphs.eu/) under the Marie Skłodowska-Curie grant.
+I'm a second-year PhD student at the [Sapienza Natural Language Processing group](http://nlp.uniroma1.it/), advised by [Roberto Navigli](https://www.diag.uniroma1.it/navigli/).
+My main research focuses on Sentiment Analysis and Entity Linking.

-I am interested in Multilingual and Cross-lingual semantics, especially Semantic Parsing and Natural Language Generation.

-I am graduated in Software Engineering by the [University of Malaga(UMA)](https://www.uma.es/?set_language=en) and I completed the [Erasmus Mundus Joint Master Degree Programme in Big Data Management and Analytics (BDMA)](https://bdma.ulb.ac.be/), that it is jointly delivered by [Université Libre de Bruxelles (ULB)](https://www.ulb.be/en) in Belgium, [Universitat Politècnica de Catalunya (UPC)](https://www.upc.edu/en) in Spain and [Technische Universität Berlin (Tu-Berlin)](https://www.tu.berlin/en/) in Germany.
+I don't remember a day in which I was not passionate about computer science and, even more, all its implications.
+My interests have ranged from programming to graphics, through web development, even video editing, finally leading to artificial intelligence.
+I assure that this is my final interest...
+Well, maybe!

+I like to teach machines how to [understand](https://en.wikipedia.org/wiki/Natural-language_understanding) human language.
+The core idea is to help people in their work and create new opportunities.